 It could happen to anyone.
-You’re driving back after watching the game with friends and you’re pulled over.
+You’re driving back after watching the game with friends and you’re pulled over for a DUI.
 What should you do?
 What are your rights?
 Remember these three tips:

 - There is no penalty for not taking the standard field sobriety tests.